 Details of the incident

 Dean and another officer arrived at Jefferson’s home at approximately 2:25 on October 12, where she was playing video games with her eight-year-old nephew.
-They responded after a concerned neighbor noticed that the front door had been open for several hours and called the non-emergency line to request that the police carry out a
+They responded after a concerned neighbor noticed that the front door had been open for several hours and called the non-emergency line to request that the police carry out a welfare check.

 Edited body camera footage released by the police department shows that the two officers who responded to the call walked around the perimeter of Jefferson’s property.
 After circumventing the property, Dean detected the figure of Jefferson inside the house.
 He instructed her to raise her hands and then fired a single shot through the window.
 Despite attempted resuscitation efforts by officers on the scene, the gunshot wound proved to be fatal.